| | | | | | | | | |

 • Palak paneer with frozen spinach is an economical and accessible way to make effortless spinach curry if fresh spinach isn’t available.
 Chopped or whole frozen spinach is suitable; use the same quantity, or slightly more, than fresh spinach.
 It can be cooked directly from frozen or thawed in the microwave.

-• Palak paneer with yogurt is how I make my dhaba-style palak paneer.
+• Palak paneer with yoghurt is how I make my dhaba-style palak paneer.
 It’s a delicious variation with slightly tangy notes.

 • Palak paneer with canned spinach/ tinned spinach is another affordable way to make this recipe.